pantheon-systems/documentation/source/content/multizone-failover.md

 </Alert>

 1. Manually re-index Solr after you are notified through the support ticket that Pantheon is done re-provisioning Solr.

-The reindexing process is application-side, and varies by site.
+The re-indexing process is application-side, and varies by site.

 <TabList>